-Poor Jeff T. I was feeling for him because he had to follow my assessment lecture and give it his all.
+I was feeling for the student who had to follow my assessment lecture and give his presentation.
 He was providing the reading summary for this week on sustainability.
 I loved how he took the reading (with honesty) and approached the document as intended.
 He shared with the class one of his assessments on how well he was doing with one of the checklists and provided himself a rubric or Likert Scale on performance with each bullet point, as seen below.
 I loved the use of technology and using one of the checklists to see how well he was doing with sustainability.
-He posed a few questions to discuss on what could be done in schools and Dustin offered the Weekly Journal Questions (see end of blog) to address for Week 10.
-Both Jeff and Dustin “met expectations.”
+He posed a few questions to discuss on what could be done in schools and another student offered the Weekly Journal Questions (see end of blog) to address for Week 10.
+Both students “met expectations.”

 We then transition into the warm-up activity.
-We start of with Dustin and Stephen K facilitating a game of SPOONS.
+We start of with two students facilitating a game of SPOONS.
 I never heard of the game but I really like the premise behind it.
 4 teams, 3 spoons, and a fork.
-Each team brainstorms a list of 10 words related to the key word announced by either Dustin or Stephen K. Once you finish your list, you grab a spoon (or fork).
+Each team brainstorms a list of 10 words related to the key word announced by either student facilitator.
+Once you finish your list, you grab a spoon (or fork).
 If you are the team left with the fork, you don’t “get any points” for the round.
 I love collaborative and cooperative games.
 They had to rotate players per round.
 This would be an excellent activity to work through a list of terms for a class or related topics.
 It could be a summative or formative learning activity.
 Students were engaged and I appreciated using Non-Permanent Vertical Surfaces as a learning tool.

 I could not help myself but to interject and talk about the Core Competencies.
 It’s something that I wanted to incorporate into my class because it is something that the field is currently grappling with and these pre-service teachers will soon be their peers.
 I also wanted to explore what it means for students to self-assess their core competencies and play with some ways students can keep this as an ongoing conversation along side with the curricular competencies and content.
 So, I facilitated a second part to this warm-up activity of co-creating “I can” statements in light of this warm-up of activity and state verbally how did they know that they were achieving or developing that core competency.

-We headed outside to do our third (and postponed) warm up activity with Aeri and Sunayna.
+We headed outside to do our third (and postponed) warm up activity with two other students.
 Holland Park the week before was gated up due to a concert.
 They planned for an outdoor warm up activity and although we brainstormed possible ways to facilitate this activity indoors… in hindsight, I am so glad that we waited to do this activity outside.

-This warm up activity was a continuation of Aeri’s story that she read to us about the penguin who believed he could fly (re: math efficacy), now translated as a STEM or MakerSpace problem.
+This warm up activity was a continuation of a previous activity about the penguin who believed he could fly (re: math efficacy), now translated as a STEM or MakerSpace problem.
 Design a penguin who will fly the furthest distance given a limited use of materials and time to plan.
-This was very interesting, because Aeri did a demo of pasting wings to the picture of the penguin and made it fly (but not well).
+This was very interesting, because the student facilitator did a demo of pasting wings to the picture of the penguin and made it fly (but not well).

 One group developed a slingshot (that apparently broke before launching their penguin), another group made a paper airplane penguin and made it fly (as seen below in the photo below), one group opted not to fly their penguin (well, they walked it along), and the rest of the groups attached the penguin onto a rock and threw it… very far!!!
-The distance achieved exceeded what Aeri and Sunayna anticipated by 2.5 times.
+The distance achieved exceeded what the student facilitators anticipated by 2.5 times.
 Time to adapt.

 Then they asked a representative from each group to position themselves relatively on the xy-axis.
 That was a big idea and collaboratively they managed to plot themselves on a graph.
 I loved this idea.
 Relative distance.
 An opportunity to take extensions to this activity such as design a device to launch the penguin into the air… how high will he go?… how far will he travel? (e.g. quadratic functions, angles, trajectory, velocity, acceleration).
 I also like how this could be a statistics question of plotting central tendency, multiple trials, design thinking, and standard deviation.
 Many math opportunities that could be made meaningful to hypothesize the best way to help the penguin fly and why.

 Finally, we end our class with the group facilitation learning activity.
 We switched the activities around to accommodate group members.
 I was so pleased with the group and their willingness to adapt.
 We came outside because of the warm up activity, as previously described, but I assumed that their activity was designed to be outside… and it wasn’t.
 But during the break, Ally said that it was OK for her group to facilitate their activity OUTSIDE.
 I love learning outside and I was so happy that they were willing to adapt.
 Moreover, we were running out of time and their time to facilitate dwindled from 1.5 hours to 45 minutes.
 They were up for the challenge and adapted their learning activity beautifully.
-Ally, Jeff, Karmin and Aeri facilitated a Build Your Own City activity.
+A group of 4 students facilitated a Build Your Own City activity.

 Students were divided up into teams and assigned a city.
 Each city has different biomes and wealth.
 This was the first activity in the course that used ECONOMICS as the quantitative approach to environmental education.
 They were CITY PLANNING.
 Building things like hospitals, schools, roads, etc… costs money.
 Each team was give an amount of money depending on what country they were and asked to BUILD THE BEST CITY under the circumstances.
 What a great discussion on values and making decisions on what was important for the people in that city.
 Before starting the activity, groups were asked what makes a good city.
 This is time for teams to put these thoughts into action.